harshitpaunikar1/engagement-triggered-followup-automation/.github/project-buildup-history.md

 - Task summary: Got stuck mid-afternoon and had to regroup — wrapped a repeated block in a helper function since it showed up three times.
 - Deliverable: Solid now, moving on.
+## 2023-08-05 - Day 5: Content outline

+- Task summary: Checked in on the project over the weekend.
+Ran a few cells, noticed the output was slightly off.
+Fixed a small rounding issue and re-saved.
+- Deliverable: Wrapped it up properly this time.